Dynamedia/docker-octobercms/README.md

 # October CMS based on PHP-FPM & Nginx

+This repo will build October CMS v2 with your license key.
+Do not share the images.

+Building with an empty data/app & data/mysql will give a clean install.
+Any subsequent build will package your local changes.

 Nginx, PHP FPM and October CMS.

 Nginx and PHP are managed by supervisord.
 This will not suit all tastes, but October CMS is completely dependent